OBERD Privacy Policy

 1.2 Product Overviews

-URS has three platforms: (1) OBERD; (2) AO Global Data powered by OBERD (AOGD); and (3) ACTIVE TRACK.
-All platforms require opt-in consent for data processing activities.
+URS has two platforms: (1) OBERD; and (2) ACTIVE TRACK.
+Both platforms require opt-in consent for data processing activities.

 1.2.1 OBERD